Skokie Valley Chapter NSDAR

 In 2019, Skokie Valley daughter Sharla Luken made chapter history as the chapter’s first member to be elected Illinois State Regent, 2019‑2021.

-If you would like to contact a chapter officer directly, please use links below.
+If you would like to contact a chapter officer directly, please use our contact form.

 Please contact us if you would like to attend a meeting or would like more information.